-From the last days of August with freshman experiencing the journey of orientation and prevailed the chaos and thrill of “Playfair.”
+During the last days of August freshman experienced the journey of orientation and prevailed through the chaos and thrill of “Playfair.”
 After orientation, the school year kicked off with classes and the first events of the year on campus.
 September began hopeful, with many students actively engaging in bettering the Catholic U community by standing against the abuses and incidents that were surfacing about the Church.
 Many masses were held on campus and nationwide to honor survivors.

 Campus was bustling in the first weekend of October with over 2,000 registrants attending Family Weekend.
 SGA held its first meeting of the academic year and social work graduate students planned a protest against the dean who tweeted insensitive comments against a woman who accused Brett Kavanaugh of sexual assault.

 October was also great for the sports teams at Catholic University, especially the women’s cross country team that was ranked 6th in the Southeast Region.
 Catholic also hosted Halloween on Campus event where professors and their families from the Brookland community went trick-or-treating around campus and participated in activities with different student organizations.

 November began with the midterm elections and students on campus were volunteering for it and talking about it ceaselessly.
 On November 11th, the Catholic University community lost an incredible student and overall human being with the passing of sophomore Daniel Midwinter.
 His impact on the Catholic University campus is undeniable and we will forever remember him for the incredible life that he lived.